svelteuidev/svelteui/apps/docs/src/pages/core/grid.md

 ## Justify and align

-Since grid is a flexbox container, you can control `justify-content` and `align-items` properties:
+Since Grid is a flexbox container, you can control `justify-content` and `align-items` properties:

 <Demo demo={GridDemos.justify} />